 How to Write a Money Order to Yourself

-To write a money order to yourself, you’ll fill in your name as the recipient and add your address and signature as the purchaser.
-You can then cash or deposit the money order as you wish.
-(Our related article lists the places where you can cash a money order.)
+To write a money order to yourself, you’ll follow the same process as filling out a money order to someone else.
+Simply fill in your own information as both the recipient and the purchaser.
+You can then cash or deposit the money order as you wish; see our list of places where you can cash a money order.